How to Prepare to Study in New Zealand

 Where are you going to live during your studies in New Zealand?
 To relieve the stress, sorting out accommodation before you arrive in New Zealand means you have somewhere to go to as soon as you arrive in New Zealand.
-However, you may prefer to look at accommodation with your own eyes before committing to accommodation.
+However, you may prefer to look at accommodations with your own eyes before committing to accommodation.
 After all, it’s going to be your home for the next few months.
 Either way, you will need to pay a deposit before you move into your accommodation, so getting this paid not only secures your accommodation but is one way to prepare to study in New Zealand.
 Here are your accommodation options:

 Usually referred to as Halls of Residence, university-managed accommodation is usually in the form of student flats and are usually on-campus.
 You can apply for Halls of Residence accommodation before you arrive in New Zealand through an online application of your chosen university’s website.

 Live with a Kiwi family while you study in New Zealand.
 Rent is usually paid weekly or bi-weekly to your host family in exchange for a room and sometimes meals with the family.
 You can stay with them for the duration of your studies or a minimum of about two weeks.
 Homestays can be organised either before or after your arrival through various homestay agent websites or through your university.